“Amazon’s Fire TV Stick 4K offers killer features at a great price.”

 We’ve made no bones about the fact that we prefer Roku’s agnostic interface approach to those of Amazon and Apple, which tend to push their own content first.
 In the Fire TV Stick 4K’s case, the home screen will likely bombard you with ads for Amazon originals like The Marvelous Mrs. Maisel (which, to be fair, is pretty “marvelous”) each time you hit the home screen.

 Quickly controlling video via voice control is extremely handy.

 Like Roku’s mobile app, the available Fire TV Remote app for iOS and Android serves up helpful features, including digital remote keys and a digital keyboard so you don’t have to hunt and peck when signing into apps.
-One miss here is the lack of a headphone feature within the app for private listening from your phone, one of the Roku apps best features.
-That said, it could prove to be a pretty simple remedy via update if Amazon decides to add the feature later.

 The navigation bar at the top makes it simple to choose your favorites or drop into the settings to manage apps, control audio and video parameters, and other preferences, with handy icons to help you find your query.

 The new remote sports all the command keys you’d expect for basic navigation, including the Fire TV’s signature navigation dial and home keys.
 As mentioned above, you’ll also find a power key for your TV and a volume rocker for audio control over TVs as well as some audio systems like soundbars and A/V receivers.
 There’s even a little LED on the top next to the microphone key when engaging voice commands.